 I created monthly organization printables on The Typical Mom to break down house cleaning and purging into a monthly process.
-This Summer house cleaning list is for the months of June – August.
-Using our summer cleaning checklist can keep you on track.
-And make sure you don’t forget anything!
-Spring cleaning continued in an organized way. (originally published 6/17, affiliate links present)
+This Summer house cleaning list is for the months of June – August. (originally published 6/17, affiliate links present)

 I find that breaking the house down into rooms and focusing on one or just a few to make it more bearable.
 You can also download my entire monthly cleaning schedule here.

 - It’s the only way to keep me from being so overwhelmed!